Section Image

 3.0

-Some of these newly constructed apartments, condominiums and townhouses have already been built and moved into by their first residents.
+Some of these newly constructed apartments, condominiums and townhouses have already been built and are occupied by their first residents.
 The Westbrook at Brewer’s Row offers upscale apartments with one to three bedrooms and amenities like a resort-style pool and sky lounge.
-Rent at these units ranges from $1,600 to $3,000 per month.
 For those looking to buy, The Outpost at Brewers Row is selling two-story luxury condos constructed in 2023, which range in price from $480,000 to $630,000, depending on size.

-Students in The Diamond attend Linwood Holton Elementary School, Henderson Middle School and John Marshall High School.
-John Marshall High School earns high grades from Niche in athletics, resources, diversity, clubs and activities categories.
-Their powerhouse boys’ basketball team went undefeated in the 2022-2023 season, leading them to win the state championship.
+Students in the community may attend Linwood Holton Elementary School, which earns a B-plus on Niche, followed by the C-rated Henderson Middle School.
+John Marshall High scores a B-minus.
+Its boys’ basketball team went undefeated in the 2022-2023 season, leading them to the state championship.

-For some fun outdoors, kids will love SOAR365, a modern neighborhood park located on Saunders Avenue that fatures play areas, swings and climbing structures designed for kids of all ages and abilities.
-Enjoy a picnic under the shade of an oak tree or reserve the pavilion for a larger gathering.
+The Flying Squirrels play from April through September at The Diamond, with fireworks shows after a number of games.
+The stadium also hosts a local vendor market, PopUp Market, every Saturday, along with other events.
+For some fun outdoors, SOAR365 is a modern neighborhood park located on Saunders Avenue that features play areas, swings and climbing structures designed for kids of all ages and abilities.
+Picnics can be enjoyed under the shade of an oak tree, and the pavilion can be reserved for larger gatherings.

 Sarah Grace Vedomske